BwayCarl/Note-Taker/README.md

 ## *Authors*
  Carlos Martinez

- Frontend, emplates, libraries and tests provided by Rutgers as a starting point for the assignment.
+ Frontend, templates and ```index.js``` file provided by Rutgers as a starting point for the assignment.

 ## *Screenshots*
 ![Gif demo](Develop/images/note-taker-demo.gif)